 In the case of the individual who was diagnosed with Covid-19, the individual may return when all of the following requirements are met:

-At least 24 hours have passed since recovery (resolution of fever without the use of fever reducing medications)
+1. At least 24 hours have passed since resolution of fever without the use of fever-reducing medications

-Improvement in symptoms (for example, cough, shortness of breath, etc.)
+2. Improvement in symptoms (for example, decreasing cough, nasal congestion, etc.)

 3. At least 5 days have passed since symptoms first appeared.